40 Years After A Partial Nuclear Meltdown, A New Push To Keep Three Mile Island Open

 Confusion and fear

 On March 28, 1979, Three Mile Island's Unit 2 reactor suffered a partial meltdown after a pump stopped sending water to the steam generators that removed heat from the reactor core.
-The accident was a combination of human error, design deficiencies, and equipment failures.
+The accident was a combination of human error, design deficiencies and equipment failures.

-The incident happened around 4 a.m. on a Wednesday, but it took several days before people understood the severity of the problem, as public officials struggled to explain what was happening.
-By Friday, then-Governor Dick Thornburgh recommended pregnant women and young children evacuate.
+The accident happened around 4 a.m. on a Wednesday, but it took several days before people understood the severity of the problem, as public officials struggled to explain what was happening.
+By Friday, then-Gov. Dick Thornburgh recommended that pregnant women and young children evacuate.

 Many more people chose to leave.
-At the end of the weekend, an estimated 80,000 people had fled south-central Pennsylvania.
+By the end of the weekend, an estimated 80,000 people had fled south-central Pennsylvania.
 Schools and businesses closed.
 Local banks started running out of cash.

-Joyce Corradi was a young mother of four, running a daycare out of her home in Middletown, a few miles from the plant.
+Joyce Corradi was a young mother of four, running a day care out of her home in Middletown, a few miles from the plant.
 Her most vivid memory is pulling out of her driveway, wondering if her life would ever be the same.

 "I took our marriage certificate and I took our children's birth certificates," Corradi says.
 "I was concerned that, if in the confusion things really got bad, that I could prove those were my children and that we could at least be together."